lrnv/inf-prof/4_project/project.md

 Choose at least 3 information to display (not necesseraly from the above list).

-**Submission:** Submit the project colab file, containing results, graphics and your answers to the qestions.
+**Submission:** Submit the project as a jupyter notebook file, containing results, graphics and your answers to the qestions.

-**Evaluation:** You will have to execute your collab file live at the oral examination, and explain the main obtained results.
+**Evaluation:** You will have to execute your notebook live at the oral examination, and explain the main obtained results.
 We will ask questions.